Obra-Studio/shadcn-ui-kit/README.md

 We focus on 2 types of work:

-1. Helping software companies get to the next design level
+1. Help software companies get to the next design level
-2. Website design & development for high-end websites
+2. Build and design high-end websites